nishsem/Danish/Cryptography-Class/Assessments/3-Practical-Test/Practical-Test-1/readme.md

 ![alt text](screenshots/identify2.png)

 So I clicked on the ROT Cipher tool on dCode and pasted the decoded text there.
-The tool listed all ROT shifts and found that ROT17 gave a readable sentence:
+The tool listed all ROT shifts and found a readable sentence:

 ```bash
 Senang Je Soalan Ni Kaan